Studying Abroad Process.

 Before the program begins, participants may travel in Europe on their own, or find jobs or internships in Germany.

-At ECLA - Berlin, students continue daily intensive study of German language and culture (20 hours per week) while living on the ECLA-campus in Pankow, Berlin.
+At Bard College Berlin, students continue daily intensive study of German language and culture (20 hours per week) while living on the campus in Pankow, Berlin.

 Take a campus tour here.